-20. Ms Han spoke on the problem of Deliberate Online Falsehoods from the perspective of a freelance journalist.

-21. Her evidence was as follows:
+- 20. Ms Han spoke on the problem of Deliberate Online Falsehoods from the perspective of a freelance journalist. - 21.
+Her evidence was as follows: - i.
+92% of Singaporeans, at face value, supported more effective laws, including to remove falsehoods.
+Ms Han did not support the need for more effective legislation as there were existing powers and she accepted that she may be out of step with the majority of the population.

 - i.
-A REACH poll found that 92% of Singaporeans supported more effective laws, including to remove falsehoods; Ms Han raised concerns with the poll, including its methodology and whether respondents were sufficiently informed about existing laws.
-Ms Han did not support the need for more effective legislation as there were existing powers and she accepted that she may be out of step with the majority of the population insofar as the REACH poll was concerned. - ii.
-When presented with an example of a false, racially motivated, rape allegation in Myanmar that led to violence, Ms Han raised concerns that taking down such a post might add to tensions and elicit a backfire effect.
-In that context, she was of the view that such a post which incited violence should not be taken down. - iii.
+A false, racially motivated, rape allegation which is now inciting violence should not be taken down. - ii.
 One example which was cited was a cartoon that had been uploaded on Twitter.
 The cartoon depicted a group of male, ethnic minority migrants tying up and abusing a semi-naked white woman, while stabbing her baby to death with a hashtag #DeportAllMuslims.
 In 2017, when asked by the UK Home Affairs Committee to remove the tweet, Twitter had refused, stating that the tweet was not a breach of their hateful conduct policy.